-For the trawler segments VL2440 and VL1218 in the Gulf of Riga, the share of herring in mixed catches is similar for both segments considered (87-92%) and catches of sprat are recorded as by-catch.
-The long-term dynamics of the SHI parameter for these segments show a rather large fluctuation around the reference point "1" for the period of 2008-2022 (Figure 2, Annex III).
+For the trawler segments VL2440 and VL1218 in the Gulf of Riga, the share of herring in mixed catches is similar for the two segments considered (93-96%) and catches of sprat are recorded as by-catches.
+The long-term dynamics of the SHI indicator for these segments show a rather large fluctuation around the reference point "1" for the period 2008-2023 and has been above the reference point for the last three years (Figure 2, Annex III).

-In 2022, the weighted average value of the SHI parameter for both trawler segments in the Gulf of Riga was determined to be 1.00, which fully corresponds to the reference point.
-This means that the segments (VL2440 and VL1218) in the Gulf of Riga could be considered in a state of "balance between fleet capacity and fish resource potential".
+In 2023, the weighted average value of the SHI parameter for both trawler segments in the Gulf of Riga remained the same as in 2022 at 1.02.
+This means that the segments (VL2440 and VL1218) in the Gulf of Riga are at some degree "not in balance between fleet capacity and fish resource potential".

-Fig. 2.
-Changes in the biological indicator SHI over the period of 2008-2022 for the segments of trawlers VL1218 and VL2440 in the Gulf of Riga.
+Figure 2.
+Changes in the biological indicator SHI over the period of 2008-2023 for the segments of trawlers VL1218 and VL2440 in the Gulf of Riga.